molmod/openmm-tutorial-msbs/README.md

 - If you have access to the Flemish Supercomputer Center (VSC) (i.e. you are affiliated to a Flemish research institution), it is recommended to run the simulations via an interactive session on the cluster as explained below.
 - For all other users, it is recommended to follow this tutorial by running Jupyter notebooks on your own laptop.
-- For very simulations that take longer, section 3 of the tutorial explains how to transfer a notebook from your laptop to an HPC environment (and back) for non-interactive job submissions.
+- For simulations that take longer, section 3 of the tutorial explains how to transfer a notebook from your laptop to an HPC environment (and back) for non-interactive job submissions.

-### Interactive session on the High-performance cluster (HPC)
+### Interactive Jupyter Notebooks on the *Vlaams Supercomputer Centrum* High-performance cluster

 **Strengths:**